lmcinnes/umap/doc/aligned_umap_basic_usage.rst

     )
     z = np.linspace(0, 1.0, 100)

-With that is hand it is just a matter of plotting all the curves.
+With that in hand it is just a matter of plotting all the curves.
 In plotly parlance each curve is a “trace” and we generate each one separately (along with a suitable colour given by the digit the sample represents).
 We then add all the traces to a figure, and display the